Kraks/llmaam/README.md

 cases using `test`.
 You can also run a specific test given the package path, e.g. `testOnly llmaam.aam.TestAAM`.

-Currently, the code base only supports Google Gemini API.
+Currently, the code base supports Google Gemini and OpenAI API.
-You need to put a Google Gemini API key in file `GEMINI_AI_KEY`.
+You need to put a Google Gemini API key in file `GEMINI_AI_KEY` or OpenAI API in file `OPENAI_API_KEY`.

 ### Examples